Registering

 Length of Registration

-Once a subnet is registered, it begins its registration period that lasts for 1 week.
-Within the time, users can delegate stake to the subnet, and can activate subnet nodes under the subnet based on the initial coldkeys.
+Once a subnet is registered, it begins its registration period, which lasts for one week (see Phases Overview).
+Within this time, users can delegate stake to the subnet, users can register & activate subnet nodes under the subnet based on the initial coldkeys, and the owner can activate the subnet if the activation conditions are met.

 Registration Variables